All Episodes

 It's all about him, and they're starting to resent this.

-Now we are making a mistake by broadcasting pictures that look like well for what they are.
+Now, we are making a mistake by broadcasting pictures that look like, well, for what they are, we are shaming these Japanese Toyota execs.

-We are we are publicly humiliating these guys, and the Democrats are doing this for pure political posturing.
+And the Democrats are doing this for pure political posturing.

-And this is this is a mistake.
+And this is a mistake.

-You talk about this is a foreign policy blunder to be handling this situation this way.
+You talk about, this is a foreign policy blunder to be handling this situation this way.

 There are a lot of Toyotas on the road in this country because people like them.

-Because these guys haven't done anything to us except they have done something to the Democrats.
+This, this does not look good because these guys haven't done anything to us except they have done something to the Democrats.

 They don't have UAW employees.